kuuzon/centralx/README.md

     CORS_WHITELIST_2=
     *whitelists client-side urls allowed to connect to the API - ideally being a testing domain & actual, if hosted*

+## Google Cloud Firestore & Cloud Storage

+The project database is hosted using Google Cloud Firestore using the [Firebase Admin SDK](https://firebase.google.com/docs/reference/admin/node).

+The project will need to Firebase Admin SDK Service Account via the [Firebase Console](https://console.firebase.google.com/u/0/).
+You will need to configure your account settings to allow for credentials access to both the Cloud Firestore & Cloud Storage services, which are passed into the `envs` above.

 ## Usage

 The project is run as a Node.js server, with scripts allowing for the use of `nodemon` to spin up the development environment: